 Having developed rankings across the three evaluation criteria assigned to us by ICANN, the Committee then attempted to integrate them into an overall ranking.
-This was done in two ways, which yield slightly different results, although in both cases the top four applicants are the same.
-We have deliberately retained both methods to subvert any tendency to look only at the highly simplified final rankings.
-We believe that only by examining rankings on all three criteria can the full picture be understood.
+This was done in two ways.
+The committee did not have time to come to an agreement among itself as to which was best.